microsoft/vscode-docs/docs/python/tutorial-fastapi.md

 9. Open VS Code again and notice the debugger has stopped at the breakpoint we set earlier.
     ![Debugger stopped at the breakpoint set in the add_item function.](images/fastapi-tutorial/fastapi_breakpoint_hit.png)

-On the left side, you will see all local and global variables defined at this point in the Variables window, under the **Run and Debug** view:
+On the left side, you will see all local and global variables defined at this point in the Variables window, under the **Run and Debug** view.
+In our example, we can see `item_name` set to apple and `quantity` set to 2 under the locals variable view, as well as an empty `grocery_list` dictionary under the globals variable view.

 ![Variables window displayed in the Run and Debug view, with the item and grocery_list variables highlighted.](images/fastapi-tutorial/fastapi_debugger_variables.png)